 Mechanical:

 Vehicles marked with the damage code “mechanical” have damage that includes (but is not limited to) damage to the transmission or the engine.
-Please note that Run & Drive verified is indicated by the Copart yard and only reflects that the vehicle moved forward and backwards under its own power when it arrived at the yard.
+Please note that Run & Drive verified is indicated by the Copart yard and only reflects that the vehicle moved forward and backward under its power when it arrived at the yard.

 Minor Dents/Scratches: